thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

 breakoutBox:
   content: >-
-    In order to enrol your child in a Great Start Early Learning Centre, you will need to register with My Family Lounge, a parent portal providing access for parents to view published observations, photos and stories as well as manage their waitlist and enrolments.
+    In order to enrol your child in a Great Start Early Learning Centre, you will need to be provided access to OWNA parent portal and app providing access for parents to view published observations, photos and stories as well as manage their waitlist and enrolments.
 When a vacancy arises, you will be contacted by the Centre Director with an offer of placement.
-When an offer for placement is made to you, please accept the enrolment and complete the online enrolment form and direct debit authorisation form.
+When an offer for placement is made to you, please accept the enrolment and complete the online enrolment form, direct debit authorisation form and Complying Written Arrangement (CWA).

-    Note: Before applying for a placement at the centre, it is important that you have read and agree to abide by the Enrolment [Terms and Conditions](/images/uploads/terms-conditions.pdf), Centre Policies and
+    Note: Before applying for a placement at the centre, it is important that you have read and agree to abide by the Enrolment Terms and Conditions, Centre Policies and Procedures.
-    Procedures.
   title: How to enrol your child in a Great Start Learning Centre
 enrolmentsSection2:
   steps: